Event-based Continuous Color Video Decompression from Single Frames: Introduction

-To enhance existing methodologies, we introduce a novel task called \textbf{ event-based continuous color video decompression}.
-In this task, an initial color image and an aligned event stream are given, and the goal is to be able to query at any time within the event stream for a high-quality color image.
-Our approach features two method branches that directly encode long-term continuous videos.
-The first branch is K-plane-based neural synthesis, factorizing the continuous spatiotemporal feature into three feature planes.
+Building upon previous methodologies, we formulate the task of \emph{event-based continuous color video decompression}.
+In this task, given an initial color image and an aligned event stream, the goal is to recover high-quality color images at any query timestamps within the event stream (\cref{fig:eyecatcher}).
+Our approach features two ways that encode long-term continuous videos.
+Firts, we use a neural synthesis module that factorizes the continuous spatiotemporal feature into three feature planes.
 The design significantly reduces the computational burden of event voxelization.
-The second branch is a continuous trajectory field module that parameterizes dense pixel trajectories with a shared motion basis.
-The two branches are joined by a multiscale feature fusion network that flexibly generates frames at any desired timestamp.
-Additionally, we designed an open-source hardware-synchronized single-objective lens beam splitter for more precise data acquisition, which can facilitate the creation of hybrid image-event datasets.
-We developed a novel dataset tailored for the continuous color video decompression task.
-In addition to direct evaluation, we use the decompressed video in challenging downstream tasks such as Gaussian Splatting 3D reconstruction and camera fiducial tag detection, even in difficult lighting and motion conditions.
-We summarize our contribution as follows. \begin{itemize} \item We propose the novel task of event-based continuous color video decompression from a single frame, aimed at addressing challenges in high-speed video acquisition. \item We present a novel approach to the proposed task via a joint synthesis and motion estimation pipeline.
-The synthesis module uses a K-plane-based factorization that encodes event-based spatiotemporal features.
-The motion estimation module estimates time-continuous nonlinear trajectories parameterized by a learned motion basis. \item We provide evaluation against various image- and event-based baselines, showing state-of-the-art performance. \item We contribute a novel event dataset using a meticulously designed beam-splitter setup with a shared-objective-lens design.
-In this dataset, we present various downstream 2D and 3D computer vision tasks, enabled by the video clips generated from our video decompression method. \end{itemize}
+Then we introduce a continuous trajectory field module that parameterizes dense pixel trajectories with motion priors.
+Both branches merge into a multiscale feature fusion network that flexibly generates color images at any desired timestamp.
+Additionally, we develop an open-source hardware-synchronized single-lens beam splitter for more precise data acquisition, which can facilitate the creation of hybrid image-event datasets.
+We used it to record a novel dataset tailored for the continuous color video decompression task.
+In addition to a photometric evaluation, we use the decompressed video in challenging downstream tasks such as Gaussian Splatting 3D reconstruction and camera fiducial tag detection, even in difficult lighting and motion conditions.
+Our contributions are summarized as follows: \begin{itemize} \item We formulate the task of event-based continuous color video decompression from a single frame, aimed at addressing challenges in high-speed video acquisition. \item We present a novel approach to solve the task via a joint synthesis and motion estimation pipeline.
+The synthesis module encodes event-based spatiotemporal features.
+The motion estimation module computes time-continuous nonlinear trajectories parameterized by learned priors. \item We evaluate against various image- and event-based baselines, showing state-of-the-art performance.
+In video decompression, we outperform baseline methods by 3.61 dB in PSNR and 33\% in LPIPS.
+In the downstream tasks, our decompressed method increases AprilTag detection by 20\% and produces sharper Gaussian Splatting models. \item We contribute a novel event dataset using a meticulously designed beam-splitter setup with a shared-lens design. \end{itemize}